athomasbianchi/TMJFB-rulebook/README.md

-   First Header | Second Header
+Stealing is  | How i got this
 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column